SFML-haskell/SFML/README.md

 Install SFML and CSFML on your system.

-Make sure your compiler can find CSFML's headers.
+Make sure your compiler can find SFML's and CSFML's headers.

 Run the following: